mrmax24/cinema-app/README.md

 ## Features:
 - register and log in as a user/administrator;
 #### Registered as USER role:
-- find movies and cinemaHalls
+- find movies and cinema halls
-- find available movieSessions
+- find available movie sessions
 - create shopping cart
 - add tickets to shopping cart
 - view shopping cart
 - make an order
 - view order history
 #### Registered as ADMIN role:
-- create and find Movies and CinemaHalls
+- create and find movies and cinema halls
-- create and find available MovieSessions
+- create and find available movie sessions
 - find user by email

 ## Project structure